-Housing Authority of Myrtle Beach is a Public Housing Agency in Myrtle Beach, South Carolina that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of June 17th, 2019, Housing Authority of Myrtle Beach has 1 waiting lists that are open now or opening soon.
+Housing Authority of Myrtle Beach is a Public Housing Agency in Myrtle Beach, South Carolina that participates in the Section 8 Housing Choice Voucher (HCV), Homeownership Voucher, Family Self-sufficiency, Veteran Affairs Supportive Housing (VASH), and Section 8 Project-Based Voucher (PBV) programs.

 Housing Authority of Myrtle Beach serves Myrtle Beach.